 What is Body Dysmorphia?

 Body dysmorphia is an extreme preoccupation or obsession with a perceived defect or flaw in one’s own physical appearance.
 This flaw can be a slight imperfection that is viewed out of proportion or a completely imagined flaw.
 Body parts and features commonly obsessed about by individuals suffering from body dysmorphia include nose size or shape, hair, skin imperfections, moles or freckles, breast size, muscle size, or weight and body size.
 Individuals who are more likely to develop body dysmorphia include those who have biological relatives with the disorder, who encountered childhood teasing, who have low self-esteem, and who are driven by a strong desire to achieve perfection.
-Because body dysmorphia can progress if left untreated and often leads to the development of eating disorders including anorexia or bulimia, individuals suffering from body dysmorphia should receive treatment for this disorder from a professional therapist or an eating disorder treatment center, such as McCallum Place Eating Disorder Centers in St. Louis and Kansas City.
+Because body dysmorphia can progress if left untreated and often leads to the development of eating disorders including anorexia or bulimia, individuals suffering from body dysmorphia should receive treatment for this disorder from a professional therapist or an eating disorder treatment center, such as McCallum Place Eating Disorder Center in St. Louis.

 Body dysmorphia is a chronic mental illness in which individuals obsess over some perceived flaw in their appearance.
 This obsession typically takes over the person’s life to the point where they are unwilling to be seen in public and may take drastic and dangerous actions in an attempt to fix or hide the flaw.
 The two main types of body dysmorphia include non-delusional dysmorphia, where a person exaggerates a minor flaw, or delusional body dysmorphia, where a person has hallucinations of an imagined defect.
 In either case, the imagined flaws are typically inexistent or mostly unnoticeable by others.